BeagleDev/balloon-sign-catch/README.md

 # Balloon Sign Catch

 A browser-based sign-language game: sign the Thai word shown on each falling balloon before it hits the ground.
-Runs entirely client-side (MediaPipe for hand + pose via your webcam)
+Runs on client-side (MediaPipe for hand + pose via webcam)

 ## Setup